Trajectory based models. Evaluation of minmax pricing bounds: Introduction

+The resulting algorithm allows to evaluate fair price bounds for a realistic class of options and a general class of trajectory sets.
+We prove that, for a class of models and options with convex payoff, the super-replication price is equal to the replication price in a Cox-Ross-Rubinstein model (see \cite{cox}): this result has been already obtained in \cite{roorda} in a non probabilistic fixed time framework and \cite{carassus2} in a probabilistic context.
+Also, we extend a model from \cite{BJN} (see also \cite{rebonato}) by allowing for trajectory dependent quadratic variation.
+Finally, relevant numerical examples illustrate the viability of the approach and some of the characteristics of the models studied.

-The paper is organized as follows, Section \ref{sec:generalFramework} provides the general framework of the paper and describes notation and relevant results from \cite{deganoI} to be used in the remaining of the paper.
-That section introduces the notion of $0$-neutral and its relationship with no-arbitrage.
-Section \ref{otherSourcseOfUncertainty} indicates how to generalize all previous results to the case when trajectories are augmented to allow for another source of uncertainty senoted by $W$.
-This is a crucial extension for the remaining of the paper.
-Section \ref{sec:pricingIn0NeutralMarkets} describes a main result from \cite{deganoI} establishing the existence of a pricing interval under $0$-neutrality hypothesis.
-We also present conditions on the option's payoffs guaranteeing the existence of the price bounds.
+The paper is organized as follows, Section \ref{sec:generalFramework} provides the general framework of the paper and describes notation and relevant results to be used in the remaining of the paper.
+That section introduces the notion of $0$-neutral and the fair price interval.
 Section \ref{dynamicMinimaxBounds} establishes, under appropriate conditions, how to recover the global minmax optimization defining the bound prices by means of an iterative dynamic programming procedure.
-Section \ref{sec:convexEnvelope} describes how the iterative procedure described in Section \ref{dynamicMinimaxBounds} can actually be implemented by an efficient, geometrically based, algorithm named {\it convex hull}.
-This algorithm was introduced in \cite{BJN} for a specific model, we have formalized the result and extended it to our general setting.
-Section \ref{chartsAndTrajectories} describes a general class of models and a particular case given by an operational setup involving sampled quadratic variation.
-Section \ref{gridRepresentationOfModel} describes a data structure supporting the implementation of the models introduced.
-Section \ref{numerical} presents numerical experiments and discuss their financial meaning.
-Section \ref{sec:conclusions} concludes by providing a perspective of the paper as well as some speculation on possible extensions.
-Appendix \ref{minMaxFunctionsProofs} provides most of the technical details, as well as some main statements, for the material presented in Section \ref{sec:pricingIn0NeutralMarkets} related to conditions on option payoffs.
-Appendix \ref{sec:technicalresults} contain technical results related to Section \ref{dynamicMinimaxBounds}.
-Appendix \ref{proofOfCHTheorem} presents the convex hull algorithm for nodes which are strictly $0$-neutral.
-Finally Appendix \ref{sec:auxiliary} gives some auxiliary results.
+Section \ref{sec:convexEnvelope} describes how the iterative procedure described in Section \ref{dynamicMinimaxBounds} can actually be implemented by an efficient, geometric based method which we call {\it convex hull algorithm}.
+Section \ref{chartsAndTrajectories} describes some simple models as well as a class of models allowing trajectory dependent values of (sampled) quadratic variation.
+For this last case, we describe in Section \ref{gridDataStructure} a data structure supporting the implementation of the models.
+Finally, Section \ref{sec:conclusions} concludes by providing a perspective on the paper as well as some speculation on possible extensions.
+Appendices contain complementary and technical results.